 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 In recent years the public has become more concerned with the condition of historic cemeteries.
-While this recent public awareness for cemeteries has resulted in a number of new laws protecting these important cultural sites, it has also increased the number of people wanting to mark these sites with historic markers.
-Under current standards, most cemeteries are not eligible for an Indiana Historical Bureau Marker.
-While these sites may not fit into the guidelines of the Historical Marker program, it is important to note that this does not make them insignificant or undeserving of recognition.
+While this recent public awareness for cemeteries has resulted in a number of new laws protecting these important cultural sites, it has also increased the number of people wanting to mark these sites.
+This has led the Indiana Historical Bureau in conjunction with the DNR-DHPA to create a special sign to commemorate and mark these sites.

-For this reason, the Indiana Historical Bureau has a new program designed to mark cemeteries that are over fifty years old.
-The IHB is working with the DHPA to insure that when these important cultural resources are identified with historic markers, they are also catalogued in the Cemetery and Burial Ground Registry for protection.
+For this reason, the Indiana Historical Bureau has a program designed to mark cemeteries that are over fifty years old.
+The IHB is working with the DHPA to ensure that when these important cultural resources are identified with Cemetery Heritage Signage, they are also catalogued in the Cemetery and Burial Ground Registry for protection.

-To find a complete list of those cemeteries with Cemetery Heritage Markers or to learn how to obtain a marker, contact the Indiana Historical Bureau at 317-232-2535 or at email@example.com To learn more about the Indiana Cemetery and Burial Ground Registry or to determine if a cemetery is listed in the Registry, contact the DHPA at 317-232-1646.
+To find a complete list of those cemeteries with Cemetery Heritage Signs or to learn how to obtain a Cemetery Heritage Sign, contact the Indiana Historical Bureau at 317-232-2535 or at firstname.lastname@example.org.
+To learn more about the Indiana Cemetery and Burial Ground Registry or to determine if a cemetery is listed in the Registry, contact the DHPA at 317-232-1646.